-Under Measures for the Administration of Internet-based Diagnosis and Treatment and Measures for the Administration of Internet Hospitals, physicians can conduct online diagnoses and treatments for patients whose initial appointment or treatment is at an offline hospital for the same symptoms.
+Physicians can conduct online diagnoses and treatments for patients whose initial appointment or treatment is at an offline hospital for the same symptoms.

 The special regulations for encouraging telemedicine services during COVID-19 are introduced in 11.6 Drivers for Digital Health Innovation Due to COVID-19.